Brian Watson: Political career

 Watson ran for Colorado House of Representatives District 3 in the 2012 elections.
 He first ran unopposed in the Republican primary on June 26, 2012, but was defeated by incumbent Daniel Kagan, a Democrat, in the general election on November 6, 2012.

 Watson is a board member of the "Leadership Program of the Rockies", an organization that "identifies and brings together emerging leaders from the legal, economic, business, political, nonprofit and civic professions to learn how visionary, principle-centered leadership can positively impact their community".

 On October 20, 2017, Watson announced his candidacy for Colorado State Treasurer.
 The Denver Post's Brian Eason noted Watson's announcement "shook up the field" in the GOP Treasurer primary, and that Watson "brings fundraising clout to the race, reporting $21,550 in major donations in the six days since he officially filed for office".

 Watson told the Greenwood Villager that his campaign for Treasurer would focus on his career in business and his skills, which he argued would make him well suited for the office.
 When you have somebody who understands internal rates of return and complex financial matters and how to go in and restructure debt and can save millions and millions of dollars for the people of Colorado—this is what I do every single day,' [Watson] said."
 In the same interview Watson also described the Colorado public pension system [Colorado Public Employee Retirement Association (PERA)] as a "ticking time bomb".
 Watson said his ideas to address financial shortfalls in PERA include "raising the retirement age for the state government’s younger employees and perhaps allowing workers more control over their retirement investments".

 Watson reported raising $215,000 in his first fundraising quarter this year and announced he planned to petition his way onto the June primary ballot.
 Watson's January fundraising total dwarfed the next closest Republican candidate and was more than the next 9 candidates' fundraising totals combined.

 On March 5, 2018, Watson became the first Colorado State Treasurer candidate to turn in his petition signatures to qualify for the June primary ballot.
-Watson announced a submission of over 17,000 signatures to the Colorado Secretary of State's office.
+Watson announced a submission of more than 17,000 signatures to the Colorado Secretary of State's office.